What is Oral Evidence under Indian evidence act, 1872

 Hearsay is based on the presumption that it is not evidence.
 It falls under the category of circumstantial evidence.

-Distinction between Direct & Hearsay Evidence
+Distinction between Direct & hearsay Evidence

 • Direct evidence is evidence obtained by the witness based on their personal observations.
 On the other side, the hearsay evidence was gathered from other people.